What is the IT Productivity Suite, and why do we need it?

 My department doesn’t use these products, is there a way to opt out of IT Productivity Suite?

 All departments and everyone on campus utilizes some combination of services from the IT Productivity Suite.
 Across the institution, some people may use more or less of any given service or tools, but we gain a tremendous efficiency and cost savings by making it a single suite.
-The primary services used by the entire campus community is G Suite for Education (previously known as Google Apps for Education).
+The primary service used by the entire campus community is Google Workspace for Education (bMail, bDrive, bCal, etc.).